oyvind-ege/TicTacToe/README.md

 ### Todo

 - [X] Write draw() function for the Board class.
 This function will take data from self.game_board and render it nicely in the terminal.
-- [ ] Handle user input.
+- [X] Handle user input.
 Allow user to select a number between 1 and 9.
 Insert a symbol at the corresponding coordinate.
-- [ ] Write main loop.
+- [X] Write main loop.
+- [ ] Check whether a player has won.